JetBrains/teamcity-documentation/topics/build-agent.md

  Agent disabling does not affect (stop) the build which is currently running on the agent.

 __Disabled__ agents can still run builds when the build is assigned to a special agent (for example, by [triggering a custom build](running-custom-build.md)).
-This feature is generally used to temporarily remove agents from the <emphasis tooltip="build-grid">build grid</emphasis> to investigate agent-specific issues.
+This feature is generally used to temporarily remove agents from the <tooltip term="build-grid">_build grid_</tooltip> to investigate agent-specific issues.

 </td></tr></table>